Leopard Gecko (Eublepharis macularius)

-Leopard geckos are a crepuscular, ground-dwelling lizard native to semi-desert and arid grassland areas of Pakistan, Iraq, Afghanistan, and India.
-The spotted pattern which serves as their namesake also serves as camouflage among the sandy gravel, rocks, dry grasses, and shrubs characteristic to the area.
+Leopard geckos are a crepuscular, ground-dwelling lizard native to semi-desert and arid grassland areas of Iran, Afghanistan, Pakistan, and India.
+The spotted pattern which serves as their namesake also serves as camouflage among the packed earth, rocks, dry grasses, and shrubs characteristic to the landscape.

-They are 7-10 inches long, with females generally being smaller.
-In captivity leopard geckos are known to live long lives—15-20 years on average.
+They are 7-10″ (17-25 cm) long, with females generally being smaller.
+In captivity leopard geckos are known to live long lives: 15-20 years on average.

 Unlike most geckos, leopard geckos are unable to climb vertical surfaces due to the absence of setae on their toes.
 They also have eyelids, eliminating the need for using their tongue to clean their eyes—another characteristic gecko behavior.
 However, they are able to detach and regrow their tail if needed.